MBA Prerequisite Competencies

 To be considered for acceptance into Viterbo University’s 4+1 M.B.A. program, an applicant must satisfy the same requirements as outlined above in the “Admission Requirements” section.

-International applications are processed in conjunction with Kenneth Felts, Assistant Director for International Admission.
+International applications are processed in conjunction with Kenneth Felts, Director of International Admission.
 Contact Kenneth at firstname.lastname@example.org, or phone 1-888-VITERBO (1-888-848-3726) and 608-796-3171.
-International applicants who are not native English speakers will need to provide evidence of proficiency in the English language, showing a TOEFL (or equivalent) score of 550 or higher.
+International applicants who are non-native English speakers will need to provide evidence of proficiency in the English language, showing a Test of English as a Foreign Language (TOEFL) minimum score of 550 on the paper-based test or 79 on the Internet-based exam.
+Alternatively, you may submit an International English Language Testing Service (IELTS) score of at least 6.5 or a Pearson Test of English (PTE) score of at least 53.
 English language (ESL) courses are also offered at Viterbo University and may be required as a condition to acceptance into the MBA program.

 Viterbo University reserves the right to deny admission to any applicant it deems unfit to participate in its MBA program.